swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/formatting-your-documentation-content.md

 # Formatting Your Documentation Content

-Enhance your content's presentation with special formatting and styling for text, and lists.
+Enhance your content's presentation with special formatting and styling for text and lists.

 ## Overview